History of the Institute

 Professor Gustave Roussy was a specialist in pathological anatomy.
 In 1921 he established the first outpatient service for patients with cancer in Jean L’Hermitte’s department at the Paul-Brousse Hospital in Villejuif.
 Even at that time his intention was to combine patient care with research and teaching.

 In 1925, the Seine Conseil Général (General Council) established the "Paris Suburban Regional Cancer Centre".
 Professor Gustave Roussy was its director and it was located on a site adjacent to that of the Paul-Brousse Hospital, where it remained until 1980.
-The Institut du Cancer (Cancer Institute) was recognised to be of public benefit in 1927 and, after the death of its founder in 1950, it became the Institut Gustave-Roussy.
+The Institut du Cancer (Cancer Institute) was declared of public benefit in 1927 and, after the death of its founder in 1950, it became the Institut Gustave-Roussy.

 The growth in the Institute’s work-load led to the decision in 1964 to construct a new site at Hautes-Bruyères in Villejuif.
 This was commissioned in 1980.